mathesong/HVPG_TRT/R/README.md

 ## Analytical solution

-Let's just check these with the analytical solution
+Let's compare these with the analytical solution

 * Decomp
 * Homogeneous